Malik Ikhtiyaruddin Yuzbak: Defeat and death

 In 1257, Yuzbak commenced an expedition to the Kamrup region and Koch Hajo, both in present-day Assam.
 There, Yuzbak and his forces were faced by the battalion of Sandhya, the erstwhile Rai of Kamrup in Kamarupanagara.
-With the help of the seasonal spring floods, Sandhya defeated and captured Yuzbak and had him executed in due course.
+With the help of the seasonal spring floods, Sandhya defeated and captured Yuzbak and had him executed in July 1257.

 Following the execution, Yuzbak's domain was split into two with Narasimhadeva I of Eastern Ganga breaking the alliance and taking over the areas he had lost.
 Yuzbak's fellow tribesman, Ijjauddin Balban Iuzbaki, succeeded him as Governor of Bengal for the Delhi Sultanate.